carbon-design-system/carbon/docs/guides/endgame.md

 4. Once that's done, you should create a Pull Request in Draft state and make sure **not** to merge it.
-Our goal with the Pull Request is to do a final sanity check for CI checks, verify preview links work as expected, and get final reviews from the endgame team for the release.
+Our goal with the Pull Request is to do a final sanity check for CI checks, verify preview links work as expected, and get final reviews from the endgame team for the release. _Note: Make sure to specify which packages are being updated for your reviewers._

 5. Once everything is green and your Pull Request has been reviewed, you should **close** the draft Pull Request.